Back to blog

 • migrating from VNode::None to rsx! {} for empty nodes

-We’ve assembled a migration guide here to help.
+We’ve assembled a migration guide to help.

 Conclusion

 Dioxus 0.6 has been in alpha for quite a while, and we’re very thankful for all the testing the community has done to make this the most polished release yet.
-It’s quite difficult to run a large open source project such a vast scope.
-This release took much longer to get out than we wanted - basically consuming two release cycles instead of just one.
+It’s quite difficult to run a large open source project such a wide scope.
+This release took much longer to get out than we wanted - consuming two release cycles instead of just one.

 We focused hard this release to polish up as many rough edges as possible.
 Our continuous integration and deployment is in a much nicer place.
 We’re finally able to release nightly versions of documentation and the alpha release system has worked well for users eager to test out new features and bug fixes.

 Unfortunately, this release contained many connected pieces which made it hard to release incrementally.
-Systems like assets integrate tightly with CLI tooling and crossplatform support: to get one configuration right you need to test them all.
+Systems like assets integrate tightly with CLI tooling and cross-platform support: to get one configuration right you need to test them all.
 With 0.6 behind us, the future seems much more “incremental” which should let us release major versions with faster cadence.

 • Rust hot-reloading with binary patching